Zmegolaz/i3lock/README.md

 See [the i3lock home page](https://i3wm.org/i3lock/).

-XP style changes
+XP bar style changes
 ------------
-This fork of i3lock draws some XP style blocks when typing, and assumes you set an XP image as background to match the bars.
-At the moment it has to be 1920x1080 px to align properly.
+This fork of i3lock draws some XP style progress bar blocks when typing, and assumes you set an XP image as background to match the bars.
+Pick one without any bars already on it.

 Requirements
 ------------